mavolin/corgi/CONTRIBUTING.md

 - **refactor**: a code change that neither fixes a bug nor adds a feature
 - **style**: a change that does not affect the meaning of the code
 - **test**: a change to an existing test, or a new test

-### Fixing a Bug

-If you're fixing a bug, if possible, add a test case for that bug to ensure it's gone for good.

 ### Code Style